FAQ — Working Together

 This work may be a good fit if you:

-- feel disconnected from yourself beneath your role
+- feel disconnected from yourself behind your professional role

 - are functioning outwardly but struggling inwardly